Elbethel-dan/Elbethel-dan.github.io/_pages/about.md

 As an MSc AI student at Addis Ababa University, I am delving deeper into the field after completing my Software Engineering degree at Wolkite University, Ethiopia.
 My current research focuses on the critical issue of gender bias in machine translation.

+As an MSc AI student at Addis Ababa University, I am delving deeper into the field after completing my Software Engineering degree at Wolkite University, Ethiopia.
+My current research focuses on the critical issue of gender bias in machine translation.

+As an MSc AI student at Addis Ababa University, I am delving deeper into the field after completing my Software Engineering degree at Wolkite University, Ethiopia.
+My current research focuses on the critical issue of gender bias in machine translation.